chill117/sequel/readme.md

 			lte: 100// Find records where 'other_value' is less than or equal to 100.
 		}
 	},
-	limit: 5,// An integer that specifies that maximum number of records to destroy.
+	limit: 5,// An integer that specifies the maximum number of records to destroy.
 Default is no limit.
 	offset: 2,// An integer that specifies the offset of the query.
 Default is 0.
 	debug: true// When TRUE, debugging information will be printed to the console.
 }